Ripe wheat field symbolizes insetting through regenerative agriculture to reduce CO₂ emissions and promote sustainable supply chains.

 Step 2

-Individual consultancy and onboarding on Klim's digital platform.
+Individual consultancy and onboarding to Klim's digital platform.

 Step 3